mikeplem/platform-interview/Phase_2.md

 docker run -d -p 5000:5000 --restart always --name registry registry:2.8.3
 ```

-The docker registy hostname will be `localhost:5000`
+The docker registry hostname will be `localhost:5000`

 ### Push to Registry